 The Project is located on the Property, which is located at 1021-1025 Massachusetts Avenue, Arlington, Massachusetts.
 The Property is located on approximately 1.08 acres of land.

-The Property is located in the Neighborhood Office (B1) Zoning District.
-Nearby uses consist of commercial, office, and residential uses.
+The Property is located in the Neighborhood Office (B1) Zoning District and is adjacent to the Residence 6 (R6) Zoning District.
+Nearby uses consist of commercial, office, and residential uses including an apartment building, a two-family home and a condominium development known as Mill Brook.

 The Property consists of approximately 1.08 +/- acres.
-The Property currently contains two (2) existing structures on footprints comprising 8.9% lot coverage of the Property.
-Additionally, the Property contains significant pavement, covering approximately ___% of the Property, for a current total impervious area of ___%.
+The Property currently contains two (2) existing structures on footprints comprising 11% lot coverage of the Property.
+Additionally, the Property contains significant pavement, covering approximately twenty-five percent (25%) of the Property, for a current total impervious area of thirty-six percent (36%).
 No stormwater management structures are present on the Property to attenuate runoff from the existing impervious area.

 The Applicant provided various materials, reports, studies, and revised plans throughout the course of the public hearing on the Application.